 30"L x 24"W x 6"H (760mm x 609.6mm x 152.4mm)

 |No Finish||No||While digital print is technically achievable on our No Finish offering, we do not advise printing No Finish parts, as No Finish will contain surface scratches, swirl marks and other blemishes.|

 Fonts and Colors:

-The full spectrum of CMYK colors are offered in our digital printing services.
+We offer the full spectrum of CMYK colors within our direct digital printing services.

-For colored letters on non-white powdercoat, minimum font size is 10 pt for Serif fonts and 8 pt for Sans Serif fonts.
-Please note: Fonts that appear smaller than Times New Roman and Myriad Pro may have to be enlarged to ensure proper white underbase.
-Please email firstname.lastname@example.org for more information.
+Note: Fonts that appear smaller than Times New Roman and Myriad Pro may have to be enlarged to ensure proper white underbase.
+Contact us at email@example.com for more information.